Saturday, September 27, 1986

 About the Song:

 Jerry Bruckheimer, the co-producer for 1986’s Top Gun, approached Giorgio Moroder, a pioneer of electronic dance music best known for work with Donna Summer, to write a song for the film.
-Moroder responded with the song “Danger Zone.”
-When Bruckheimer liked it and asked for a slower song to fit a romantic scene, Moroder responded with “Take My Breath Away.”
+Moroder responded with “Danger Zone.”
+When Bruckheimer liked it and asked for a slower song to fit a romantic scene, Moroder responded with the “smoldering tune” TB “Take My Breath Away.”
 He recorded a demo on a synthesizer which had a distinct bass sound.
 It ended up on the final recording.
 WK

 Moroder turned to Tom Whitlock to write lyrics for both songs.
 “Take My Breath Away” was originally offered to the Motels WK but then both songs were offered to the new wave group Berlin.
 FB The group found an audience on college rock radio in the early ‘80s with “The Metro” and “Sex (I’m A…)” before hitting the top 40 with “No More Words.”
 Moroder was interested in the band recording “Danger Zone” as a duet, but they liked “Take My Breath Away” more.
 FB The other song was given to Kenny Loggins, who had a #2 hit with the song.